kapil551/twitter-clone/README.md

     - https://nextjs.org/

+    - adding a new project to firebase console

     - Read about dynamic "built-in" routing in next.js

     - In next.js, any file inside the pages folder is a website page.